Imagine a black box.

 We need to choose the fuel for our compounding machine.
 Just saving into a bank account is like trying to power a full size car on itty-bitty AAA batteries…you wont get very far or very fast.
 The same applies to bonds: they can’t power your engine, they can only act as a store of value and a shock absorber.

-Avoid assets that don’t compound.
-Gold (or commodities more widely) does not compound, it just sits there as an inert lump of metal – it does not grow and it does not pay an income.
-The same goes for
+Gold (or commodities more widely) can act as a store of value but it does not compound, it just sits there as an inert lump of metal – it does not grow and it does not pay an income.
+The same goes for cryptocurrency.

 To power your compounding machine properly, you invest in wealth-creating assets and that means either the stockmarket or property.
 The stockmarket is easiest and it goes up because every year human beings get better at making stuff, using technology and solving problems.